azuyalabs/yasumi-docs/docs/providers/es-ib.md

     considered a non-working day or not.

-    Although Yasumi has the ability to classify holidays (e.g. 'Official', 'Regional', etc.), this isn't optimal feature and we are working on a different classification system.
+    Although Yasumi has the ability to classify holidays (e.g. 'Official', 'Regional', etc.), this isn't optimal feature and consider changing this in a future release.

 ## Holidays